 The increased funding was made possible by Shenandoah Valley Economic Education, Inc., the nonprofit organization that funds teacher outreach through the JMU Center for Economic Education.
 SVEE joins the Harrisonburg Rotary Club and Harrisonburg-Rockingham in sponsoring the annual awards competition.

 To enter, just teach a lesson or unit with economic content, write up what you did, and get it to the Center for Economic Education before the June 16 deadline.
 Lynne Stover of the JMU Center is available to consult with you throughout the process.
 Our number one tip: don’t throw anything away!
 (Pictures, student work and other materials are vital in showing the judges what you did.)

 All entries into the local competition are automatically forwarded to state competition for judging.
 There are multiple prizes at the state level, sponsored by the Virginia Council on Economic Education.

 Call for hosts and co-presenters

-We will soon begin working on the economic education workshop schedule for fall 2014.
+We are currently working on the economic education workshop schedule for fall 2014.
 If you would be interested in hosting one of our workshops at your school, please contact Lynne Stover.
 If you’re a host, then all your school is asked to provide is the room on the scheduled day and time.
 We do the rest, bringing materials and refreshments.
 We handle enrollment and printing of certificates for participants.
 In addition to hosts, we’re also looking for co-presenters, who would handle part of the workshop teaching duties along with Lynne.
 Lynne has a lot of experience tag-team teaching and will happily make your role as large or as small as you’d prefer for it to be.
-Contact Lynne by April 1 if you’re interested.
+Contact Lynne if you’re interested.